raoulpicconi/pythonProject_Start2Impact/README.md

 # pythonProject_Start2Impact

-Cryptocurrency report generator that collect and store currencies's data every day in a JSON file.
+Cryptocurrency report generator that collect and store currencies's data every day in a JSON file (just start the program and every day at the same time it writes the report).
 The system get the data through the Coinmarketcap APIs and stores 5 types of information:

 1.The cryptocurrency with the largest volume (in $) of the last 24 hours